postatum/docbook/querying.md

 ------------------------------------------------------------------------------------------------------------------------
 ```

-We can use use the relationship between playlists and songs in the graph to introduce that information in the query:
+We can use use the relationship between playlists and songs in the graph to introduce that information into the query:

 ``` bash
 examples [master] $ sparql --data=playlist.ttl "